General information

 How to read API references?

-Encedo HEM implements a classic CRUD (create-read-update-delete) type of API, RESTful HTTP(s) based API.
+Encedo HEM implements a classic CRUD (create-read-update-delete) type of API, a RESTful HTTP(s) based API.

 The API supports both HTTP (port 80) and HTTPS (port 443) protocols.
 However, some operations are limited to the HTTPS interface only.
 In general, all operations with access control are limited to HTTPS only.

-The API parameters, send as body parameters, are represented via JSON objects with the required "application/json" Content-Type header send altogether.
-The reply (response body) is also a JSON encoded object.
-The missing Content-Type header will fail the API call.
+The API parameters, sent as body parameters, are represented via JSON objects with the required "application/json" Content-Type header sent altogether.
+The reply (response body) is also a JSON-encoded object.
+The missing Content-Type header will cause the API call to fail.

-On factory-default (so-called 'fresh', not initialised) devices firmware and management applications can be upgraded over the HTTP interface, This is possible due to the fact the uploaded file is digitally signed and before the installation, the integrity and the signature will be validated.
+On factory-default (so-called 'fresh', not initialised) devices, firmware and management applications can be upgraded over the HTTP interface.
+This is possible because the uploaded file is digitally signed, and before installation, its integrity and signature will be validated.

 The API is stateless.

 All API reference endpoints refer to a domain my.ence.do.
 This domain is a default domain for Encedo PPA and is used here as a reference.
-After personalization, the device might be available under custom domains, as regards user preferences.
+After personalisation, the device might be available under custom domains, according to user preferences.

 Access to the device

-Depending on the version (Encedo PPA or EPA), access to the device is slightly different.
-In both cases, it is the same web API (EPA do not have a few endpoints as noted in the API Reference), but the domain is different.
+Depending on the version (Encedo PPA or EPA), access to the device differs slightly.
+In both cases, it is the same web API (EPA is missing a few endpoints, as noted in the API Reference), but the domain is different.

 The Encedo PPA in the factory default state (fresh, just delivered or after wipe-out) serves API over the domain my.ence.do resolve to the IP address 192.168.7.1.

-The Encedo EPA (delivered for on-premises installations) in the factory default stated is available under the technical domain presented in the Delivery Note.
-Assume the Delivery Note states in section Setup Details the technical domain is *.e400123-a1.cloud.ence.do for node A1, the Encedo HEM (chips) are accessible under domains c1.e400123-a1.cloud.ence.do to c10.e400123-a1.cloud.ence.do.
-For node B2 it will be e.g. c1.e400123-b2.cloud.ence.do.
+The Encedo EPA (delivered for on-premises installations) in the factory default state is available under the technical domain presented in the Delivery Note.
+Assume the Delivery Note states in section Setup Details that the technical domain is *.e400123-a1.cloud.ence.do for node A1, the Encedo HEM (chips) are accessible under domains c1.e400123-a1.cloud.ence.do to c10.e400123-a1.cloud.ence.do.
+For node B2, it will be, e.g. c1.e400123-b2.cloud.ence.do.

-The Encedo EPA subscribed in a SaaS model (user can get access to just one HEM chip) will present the configuration (and domain) in the email sent to the buyer as a summary of the subscription.
+The Encedo EPA, subscribed to a SaaS model (where users can get access to just one HEM chip), will present the configuration (and domain) in the email sent to the buyer as a summary of the subscription.

-After the device is initialized, it will be available under the domain selected by the user during the initilization procedure.
+After the device is initialised, it will be available under the domain selected by the user during the initialisation procedure.

 Troubleshooting

-If you encounter any troubles using API, read the API reference carefully.
+If you encounter any issues using the API, please review the API reference carefully.
 The response code may say a lot :)

-The second stop should test if the TLS server is working.
-The certificate may expire if the device is not used for longer.
+The second stop should verify that the TLS server is functioning correctly.
+The certificate may expire if the device is not used for an extended period.
 The renewal process is automatic.
-All you need is to perform a complete check-in procedure and reboot the HEM (called over HTTP protocol).
+All you need to do is perform a complete check-in procedure and reboot the HEM (called over the HTTP protocol).

 Encedo PPA users can use the online wizard available here: https://encedo.com/rescue/ and follow the instructions.